Korunk: History and profile

 Korunk was founded by László Dienes in Cluj-Napoca in 1926.
 The magazine ceased publication in 1940, and began publication in 1957.
-In 1929 Gabor Gaal became its editor-in-chief.
+In 1929 Gábor Gaál became its editor-in-chief.
 Ernö Gáll is the long-term editor-in-chief of the magazine who served in the post between 1957 and 1984.

 The magazine has a Marxist political stance and progressive literary approach.
 It is published on a monthly basis.